editsinger/editsinger.github.io/index.md

 </div>

 ### 2.3 Replacement (Dang Test)
+*Note: Here can fully demonstrate the superior performance of Editsinger(replacement), and it even supports the replacement of entire sentences, which is not available in previous work.
+"Dang" here can be understood as any character.
+We have tested many other characters and done many experiments including part and whole sentence replacement experiments, which are also very effective.
+Directly migrating the original prosody (Direct) to the new word without considering the attributes of the word will lead to a decrease in the sense of hearing, and ignoring the prosody of the corresponding position (w/o FPIP) will lead to a decrease in the similarity with the original song.*
 #### Exp.
 1:
 original lyrics: 想挡挡你心口里的风 (<BOS> x iang # d ang # d ang # n i # x in # k ou | l i # d e # f eng <EOS>) <br>
 replacement: 当当当当当当当当当 (<BOS> d ang | d ang # d ang | d ang # d ang | d ang # d ang | d ang # d ang <EOS>) <br>